Lyme Disease Bullet Points

 - Lyme disease is an infectious disease caused by the bacterium Borrelia burgdorferi.

-- Lyme disease can be transmitted to humans by the bite of an infected tick.
+- It can be transmitted to humans by the bite of an infected tick.

-- Lyme disease cannot be ruled out by any current test.
+- It cannot be confidently ruled out by any current test.

 - Lyme disease symptoms overlap with those of many other diseases.